-Additionally, the bill outlines the requirements for the content and timing of the final written report, which must be submitted to the court and all parties at least twenty days prior to the merits hearing, with a provision for a ten-day submission requirement that can only be waived by mutual consent of both parties.
+Additionally, the bill outlines the requirements for the content and timing of the final written report, which must be submitted to the court and all parties at least twenty days before the merits hearing, with a provision for a ten-day submission requirement that can only be waived by mutual consent of both parties.
 The report must include the names, addresses, and telephone numbers of individuals interviewed during the investigation and allows for cross-examination on the facts and conclusions presented.
-This act will take effect upon approval by the Governor.
+This legislation aims to clarify the role of guardians ad litem and ensure that their reports focus solely on factual findings rather than recommendations.

 Statutes affected: 12/05/2024: 63-3-830